#365LoveNotesToSelf is a self-portrait project about giving the person in the mirror two self-loving gifts: time and looking deeply, because…

 The First 100 Days – 14 February to 24 March 2017

 Among the reasons I started making self-portraits is because I had been struggling for some time with low mood and the negative self-talk kept creeping in.
 I had the idea that the only thing to make it all better, if you will forgive the artist pun, would be to take matters into my own hands.

 It was Valentine’s Day, the perfect day of love and kindness.
-And on that day, I decided to give myself the gift of presence – that is, time to really look at myself, if only 20 minutes, in the hopes that the gift returned to me will be a moment or two in which to see something worth loving.
+And on that day, I decided to give myself presence – that is, time to really look at myself, if only 20 minutes, in the hopes that the gift returned to me will be a moment or two in which to see something worth loving.

 #365LoveNotes starts with looking, an act at once simple and profound.
 I mean, we find ourselves in a mirror once or several times a day at a minimum – brushing teeth, styling hair, applying make-up, checking our style.
 It occurred to me that with all that looking over the years of my life, that if my current mood was anything to go by, that perhaps I had missed something, I had not really seen.
 So here I began, with several minutes of looking at myself, before anything else.